Last updated

 Versioning cycle

-Our versioning cycle ensures that developers are given sufficient time to adapt to changes and migrate to newer versions.
+Our versioning cycle ensures that developers are given sufficient time to adapt to changes and migrate safely:

 General availability (GA)

-• We actively support two minor versions of the API that are available for general use.
+• We actively support two minor stable versions of the API and one Beta version for general use or testing.

 Maintenance mode

-• After a version reaches its end of life, we offer 12 months of maintenance mode.
+• After a version reaches its end of life, it enters maintenance mode for 12 additional months.

 • During this period, the version is still available for use, but no new features are added, and only critical bug fixes or security patches are applied.